actnforchildren/mental_health_app/README.md

 To create a new heroku app you can follow the Phoenix guide https://hexdocs.pm/phoenix/heroku.html

 Check that the heroku remote is defined `git remote -v`.
-For more information you can read the heroku deployement guide: https://devcenter.heroku.com/articles/git#creating-a-heroku-remote
+For more information you can read the heroku deployment guide: https://devcenter.heroku.com/articles/git#creating-a-heroku-remote

 To deploy a new branch you can run: `git push heroku your_branch:master`.